 in praise of table rock

-"A.S.B." reported on a Trip to Table Rock in a September 1859 edition of the Nebraska Advertiser of Brownville.
+The September 15, 1859 edition of the Nebraska Advertiser newspaper of Brownville ran quite a nice article about the up & coming town of Table Rock.
+"A.S.B." reported on a trip there.
 Over the rivers and creeks, over two "divides" to Kirkham's Cove.
 Then, after dark, with the road dim, by the lights of a distant village -- Table Rock -- one comes across the Table Rock Mills.
 By morning, the Table Rock itself is described in great detail.
 A substantial bridge across the Nemaha.
 Friendly townspeople with nary a "drinking saloon" in the place.

 An official from Indiana wrote from Table Rock about his trip there.
-"I tell you, it looks like living out here."
 He talks about the brick and clay industry, mentions the park, and more.
 This article is from the Huntington (Indiana) Herald.